3drobotics/solodevguide/book/hardware-gimbalbay.md

 ![Solo Beauty Plate](images/solo_gimbal_bay_beauty_plate.png)

-The maximum payload of the system is 700g (for Camera, Gimbal and other accessories).
-Camera/Gimbal solutions that exceed 390g may not work with accessories that are designed to work with the 3DR Gimbal and GoPro.
+The maximum payload of Solo with gimbal, camera and other accessories is 700g.
+Camera/Gimbal solutions that exceed the weight of the 3DR Gimbal and GoPro (390g) may not work with all accessories.

 <aside class="todo">